golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 ---
+title: Managing Your Golem Wallet and Yagna for Mainnet
-description: Your Golem wallet and Yagna setup for Mainnet payments.
+description: Guide to managing Golem wallet and Yagna for receiving and sending mainnet payments, configuring networks, and generating app-keys.
-title: Golem Wallet management for requestors
+pageTitle: Golem Wallet & Yagna Mainnet Management - Payment Setup Guide
 type: instructions
 ---